School-of-Self-Learning/bootcamps/README.md

 ## 🌐 Platform & Access

 All our Level 1 Bootcamps are up for grabs on Medium.
-And while some high-level content might be behind the Medium curtain, our projects, and code gems will always be open for all on GitHub.
+While some high-level content might be behind the Medium curtain, our projects, and code gems will always be open for all on GitHub.

 💰 Support us and get the best of Medium for just $5/month.
 It’s a win-win!